seifrajhi/seifrajhi.github.io/content/lab/rock-paper-scissors/description.md

 ### Deployment

-I did not want to buy any servers or cloud instances to run my tiny little pet project.
+I did not want to buy any servers or Cloud instances to run my tiny little pet project.
 That was a challenging requirement that left me with few options.
 The most solid one was to use Tensorflow.js.

 Tensorflow.js is a JavaScript frontend library that can load Tensorflow models right into the browser and use them to perform predictions.